hydrodynamicstability/statquotes/README.md

 ## Experimental design

+- "The purpose of statistics in laboratories should be to save labor, time, and expense by efficient experimental designs" rather than null hypothesis testing.

+  - William Feller (1967)

+  - Are Life Scientists Overawed by Statistics?
+(Too Much Faith in Statistics), *Scientific Research*, 4, 24–29.

 - "No amount of statistical maneuvering will get very far without some understanding of how the data were produced."

   - David A. Freedman & Richard A. Berk (2005)

   - Statistical assumptions as empirical commitments.
 In *Law, Punishment, and Social Control:  Essays in Honor of Sheldon Messenger*, 2d ed., ed. by T. G. Blomberg and S. Cohn.
 Aldine de Gruyter, pp. 235-254.

 - "Block what you can and randomize what you cannot."

   - George E.P.
 Box, William G. Hunter, and J. Stuart Hunter (1978)

   - *Statistics for Experimenters:  An Introduction to Design, Data Analysis, and Model Building*.
 Wiley.

+## Exploratory and confirmatory

+- "Exploratory data analysis is detective work—numerical detective work—or counting detective work—or graphical detective work.”

+  - John W. Tukey (1977)

+  - *Exploratory Data Analysis*.
+Addison-Wesley.

+- "We’re talking about asking authors, ‘Is this hypothesis testing or exploratory?’
+An exploratory study explores new questions rather than tests an existing hypothesis.
+But scientists have felt that they had to disguise an exploratory study as hypothesis testing and that is totally dishonest.
+I have no problem with true exploratory science.
+That is what I did most of my career.
+But it is important that scientists call it as such and not try to pass it off as something else."

+  - Marcia McNutt (2016)

+  - *Science*, 353, 116–119.

 ## Correlation